basedrhys/I2K-Tutorial/4-inference.md

 ==========================================
 ```

-## Example 3: Simple Inference with Custom Trained Model
+## Inference with Custom Trained Model

-Although a very diverse dataset (IMAGENET) was used to train many of the built-in zoo models
-(meaning they can perform accurate prediction in a wide range of domains),
-you may instead have a custom-trained `Dl4jMlpClassifier`
-(e.g., using [this tutorial](classifying-mnist.md), refer to image below on model saving)
-which you'd like to experiment with; the process is largely the same as above, with a few minor changes.
+Although a very diverse dataset (IMAGENET) was used to train many of the built-in zoo models (meaning they can perform accurate prediction in a wide range of domains), you may instead have a custom-trained `Dl4jMlpClassifier` which you'd like to experiment with; the process is largely the same as above, with a few minor changes.

+To save a model you've trained in WEKA, right click on the result and click `Save model`.

 ![Saving a Dl4jMlpClassifier](./images/4-inference/Explorer_saveModel.png)

+Provided in the asset pack is a ResNet50 model trained on the APTOS dataset.

 ### GUI